 What should I consider when answering “Should this be a Wayspot?”

-Should I consider proximity to nearby Wayspots when analyzing a nomination?
+Should I consider proximity to nearby Wayspots or Wayspot density when analyzing a nomination?

 Should the size of a nomination be taken into account?

-Yes, a good Wayspot nomination should be relatively easy to locate in person.
-For smaller nominations, it may be difficult to verify their real-world location.
-If you come across a high-quality nomination that’s small in size, we recommend you use the supporting photo and description to provide more context on the nomination.
+Yes, a good Wayspot nomination should be relatively easy to locate in-person.
+If a Wayspot is too small, it may be difficult to verify their real-world location.
+If you come across a high-quality nomination that’s small in size, we recommend you use the supporting photo and description to provide more context on the nomination’s location.

 Should the sign for a Wayspot nomination be marked as a duplicate if there is already a Wayspot for the object the sign represents?